AmoghJohri/Gold-Coins/README.md

     - Pop the coin since it is odd.

-    - Array formed is empty.
+    - New array formed is empty.

     - Therefore, the answer is the only coin present.